Pumpkin Spice Smoothie Recipe

 A blender will do the trick if that’s what you have, though the texture may not turn out quite as smooth.

 Try blending in a scoop of protein powder, nut butter, or a few whole rolled oats.
-It turns the smoothie into a nourishing, full-meal option that still tastes like dessert.
+It turns the smoothie into a more filling option that still tastes like dessert.

 Serving ideas

 Pour this smoothie into a tall glass and enjoy it as a refreshing breakfast or midday pick-me-up.
-It’s creamy, nourishing, and satisfying — perfect for when you want something that feels a little indulgent but is still a nourishing wholesome meal.
+It’s creamy and smooth — perfect for when you want something that feels a little indulgent but is still a simple, satisfying meal.

 You can also enjoy it as a dessert, frozen into popsicles, or blended thicker for a spoonable ice cream-like treat.
 When frozen, it pairs beautifully with sweet potato cake, cinnamon twist donuts, or pumpkin maple galette.
 And if you’re looking for something extra special, my peanut butter candy apples make a fun and eye-catching seasonal pairing on a fall-inspired spread.